Industry Trends NZ Real Estate AI

 Physical staging is expensive and slow.
 AI staging is instant.

-• How it works: Upload a photo of a vacant rental property or a dated living room, and this AI digitally furnishes the space within 30 seconds.
+• How it works: Upload a photo of a vacant rental property or a dated living room, and AI staging tools can digitally furnish the space.
+Check the provider's current turnaround, quality, and usage terms before relying on them for campaign deadlines.

 Tool 5: The Predictive Prospector – ActivePipe